teerol/VL/image_process/ReadMe.md

   --output_path OUTPUT_PATH
                         output path to save images.
 Crop and background removed images will be saved to 'output_path/crop' and 'output_path/bg' respectively --rem_bg              remove background, NOTE: This is a lot slower and results vary.
+Rembg is only installed if this is added.
+By default it install the CPU version.
 ```

 ### Example